A story makes us think:

 Peculiarities that would never, ever appear in generalised statistics may well turn out to be the key to a solution.
-A single mumbled comment or an aside can become a revelation and entirely shift how we see and what we think about that issue.
-Even more powerful, is when this is viewed holistically within an environment in which people belong, it adds so much more.
+A single mumbled comment or an aside can become a revelation.
+It can entirely shift how we see and what we think about that issue.
+When this is viewed holistically, within the environment to which people belong, it adds so much more.

-Suddenly we are able to see someone else’s view.
-Suddenly we see what we previously missed.
+When we see someone else’s viewpoint we see what we previously missed.

-Personal accounts and observations are widely used in design to find the way in to a solution.
-We acknowledge that everyone and every situation is different and each person’s response is significant.
+Personal accounts and observations are now widely used in design research.
+They help us to explore different viewpoints.
+We acknowledge that everyone and every situation is different; therefore each person’s response is significant.
 It is how they see it.
-It is how it is, for them.
+It is how it is – for them.